I am an expert in environmental change and governance.

 About

-I am a political geographer with expertise in environmental change and governance, especially:
+I am a political scientist with expertise in environmental change and governance, especially:

 Human adaptation to environmental change